CyberCRI/PeersGraderApp/README.md

 To hack this process, collaborate with a junior or senior Javascript developer.

-### How to run a Peer Grading workshop with PeerGradersJS ?
+### How to run a Peer Grading workshop with PeersGraderJS ?
 #### Requirements
 For out of the box usage:
 * teaching experience